awez/amirrajan.github.com/_posts/2015-11-11-rebooting-life-part-3.md

 and assigned me someone (even with a #1 app in the app store).
 It took (and still takes) consistent coresspondance with my contact to keep me on his radar.

-Keeping was was (at particullarly difficult points in my life) my _rage_ in check, took an immense amount of work too.
+Keeping was (at particullarly difficult points in my life) my anger in check, took an immense amount of work too.

 ###Life goes on